 pictured from left to right: The Honourable Ratna Omidvar, C.M., O.Ont.
 Senator for Ontario, The Senate of Canada, executive director and president of Maytree Foundation, until 2014, Dr. Caroline Harth, Aynur Boldaz, MD of Forever Clean GmbH

-The Canadian government is a role model for how to live diversity and practice social responsibility in society, in politics, in education and in business.
+The Canadian government is a role model for how to live diversity and practise social responsibility in society, in politics, in education and in business.
 So, what is the status quo in Germany?

 The German federal parliament passed guidelines for CSR reporting obligations.
-Since March 2017 large companies are required not only to produce financial balance and annual results, they are also required to disclose information on their social and environmental actions.
+Since March 2017, large companies are required not only to produce financial balance and annual results, they are also required to disclose information on their social and environmental actions.
 For these companies it means that CSR has to be more than a lip service.
-The guidelines are not any longer a ´nice to have´.
-Instead CSR entered the German world of business and is taken seriously.
+The guidelines are not any longer a list of things it would be “nice to have”.
+Instead, CSR entered the German world of business and it is taken seriously.

-The majority of industry leaders and SME´s are aware of the facts.
+The majority of industry leaders and SMBs are aware of the facts.
 But not everybody knows how to manage diversity and CSR.
-Like many other tasks, these ones became part of digital leadership skills more and more.
+Like many other tasks, these issues became and increasingly significant part of digital leadership skills.

 I personally think this is the right way to handle it.
 The Canadians taught me.
 Canadian Maytree Foundation has chosen my client, Aynur Boldaz-Özdemir, MD of Forever Clean GmbH. a German cleaning business, to be considered as a showcase for leadership in terms of CSR and diversity and for successful migration in Germany.

 When I met Aynur for the first time she told me of many questions asked by German press reporters about her business and how she succeeded doing both: being profitable and CSR conscious.
 I checked the press coverage and I could see what she meant.
 The narrative was a repetitive story of a young Turkish woman who is successfully leading a cleaning business, despite of her migrant background, her gender and her lack of any relevant university education.
-It was the usual superficial German view on migrants who made it into the business world and who are considered as a kind of miracle.
-How is it possible to do everything differently, in a supposedly „wrong way”, and yet be very successful at the same time?
+It was the usual superficial German view that sees migrants who made it into the business world as some kind of a miracle.
+How is it possible to do everything differently, in what is supposedly the “wrong way”, and yet be very successful at the same time?
 How did Aynur do it against all odds?

 We rewrote the narrative.
-It came across that Aynur – without ever having visited the usual top universities to study Coporate Social Responsibility – achieved right her aim from the early beginnings of her small enterprise and made it her top priority.
+It came across that Aynur – without ever having visited the usual top universities to study Corporate Social Responsibility – achieved her aim right from the early beginnings of her small enterprise, and made CSR her top priority.

 With patience and hard work, she fostered a company culture where employees are extremely loyal, rarely call in sick, and execute their work with compassion and pride.
 This created a high customer satisfaction with the firms work results and frequent new referrals from those other customers.